semsamot/ActionBarRTLizer/README.md

 Compatibility
 ================
-This library is compatible with API Level 7+
+This library is fully compatible with API Level 7+

 Known issues
 ================
-API Level 10- is not supported until the release of 2.0.1 version
+?

 Apps using this library
 ================